Convex-Dev/convex.cljc/module/cvm/doc/API.md

 # <a name="convex.cvm">convex.cvm</a>

-Code execution in the Convex Virtual Machine, altering its state, and gaining insights.
+Code execution in the Convex Virtual Machine

+   Altering its state and gaining insights.

    The central entity of this namespace is the execution context created by [`ctx`](#convex.cvm/ctx).
 They embed a [`state`](#convex.cvm/state) and allow executing code to alter it.